 TROPHIES/PLAQUES

 Trophies/ Plaques will be awarded to high school athletes in each sport to recognize the contributions of individual athletes to their respective teams.
 All head coaches must fill out an award winners form upon completion of the season.
 The Athletic Director will be responsible for approving and ordering all trophies/plaques.
+An approved listing of trophies/plaques, by sport, is listed later in the handbook.
+Coaches may propose changes, additions or deletions, to this listing by submitting a proposal to the Athletic Director in advance of an end – of – season Awards Night.
+Proposals will be reviewed and voted on by an athletic council identified by the Athletic Director.

+Under no circumstances will an award (Trophy/Plaque) be issued without a review and approval as indicated above.

 SOUTHWESTERN INDIANA ATHLETIC CONFERENCE AWARDS